2026 College Football Playoff semifinal odds, lines: Picks, predictions from proven model

-2026 College Football Playoff semifinal odds, picks: Computer goes Over in Oregon-Indiana
+2026 College Football Playoff semifinal odds, picks: Computer goes Under in Oregon-Indiana

 SportsLine's model has revealed its CFP semifinal predictions after 10,000 simulations of Indiana vs. Oregon and Ole Miss vs. Miami